 All “original ideas” that are used to perfect the formation of our essential nature comes as a relationship with our immediate environment, what’s stimulated and brought out in us in response to it, and how we spontaneously develop as a result.
 The only thing that can be actively brought out in us is what’s there in latent form to begin with.
 We are never given something from another or from a source outside of us, nor do we ever acquire something we didn’t originally possess.
 The outer world only acts to stimulate, awaken and bring into an active state what exists in latent form within us that’s of the same universal nature.
 We perfect ourselves to a higher level of consciousness by overcoming emotionally driven instinctual tendencies and becoming aware and identified instead with our true Higher Self.
 Whatever we “choose” and give our attention to, we unite with in mind and become “like in nature”.
 By becoming aware of this natural process and choosing to focus exclusively on our Higher Nature, we perfect ourselves and transform into our Divine Nature, free of all internal conflict and indecision born out of an unconscious state.

-Spiritual Mentor and Personal Transformation ConsultantI spend hundreds of hours a month writing, editing, designing, and managing this website in order to provide the highest quality of knowledge possible in the area of Spiritual Sciences and Applied Psychology for FREE to those who are seeking.
+Spiritual Mentor and Personal Transformation ConsultantI spend hundreds of hours a month writing, editing, designing, and managing this website in order to provide the highest quality of knowledge possible in the area of Spiritual Sciences and Applied Psychology for FREE to those who are seeking it.
 If you have found the information on this site to be valuable and beneficial to your personal growth and development, please consider making a donation and actively supporting my work . . .